breatheco-de/knowledge-base/content/getting-started-with-4geeks.md

 At [4Geeks](https://4geeks.com/about-us#4geekscom-platform) we understand that everyone has an agenda and a learning style, so it is important take the time 🕓 to explore the available options and choose a learning path that aligns with your interests and goals.

 That's why we offer different learning paths to suit your needs.
-For example, if your are looking for more flexibility, our **Open Learning** option is the best for you!
+For example, if you are looking for more flexibility, our **Open Learning** option is the best for you!
 It provides a flexible and self-paced journey with small courses in various technologies.
 You can join courses for free, access live workshops, and receive 1-on-1 mentorship as needed.
 Learn anywhere, anytime with your chosen methodology.

 On the other hand, if you're seeking a career-focused experience, our [Bootcamps](https://4geeksacademy.com/us/programs) are perfect for a fast-paced career change.
 Dive into courses like:
 - [Full Stack Web Development](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer).